Programs

 Presented by Janelle Gelfand

-Glenna Baumbaugh 0 7873 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 8903 Article rating: No rating

 Janelle Gelfand was named Classical Music Critic for The Cincinnati Enquirer in 1993 and has written for the paper since 1991.
 She is an accomplished pianist, having traveled with the Cincinnati Symphony Orchestra on three European tours and two tours to Japan.
 When the Cincinnati POPS toured mainland China and Singapore for the first time, she was there.
 She was a professor of music history at the Cincinnati College Conservatory.
 She will share her knowledge of the arts in Cincinnati with us.